 NSG did not disclose the sale price or the name of the Japanese buyers, citing confidentiality, but noted that there was “no relationship requiring disclosure between NSG and the buyer, including capital, personal or business relationship,” according to the release.

-According to the company, NSG expects to recognize a gain of about $64.6 billion,* “after deducting the assumed incidental expenses associated with the land’s book value and the sale, as well as the amount equivalent to the selling cost for the right-of-use assets calculated from cumulative lease payments, respectively from the sale price.
+According to the company, NSG expects to recognize a gain of about $64.6 million,* “after deducting the assumed incidental expenses associated with the land’s book value and the sale, as well as the amount equivalent to the selling cost for the right-of-use assets calculated from cumulative lease payments, respectively from the sale price.
 The gain on disposal of non-current assets will be recorded as an exceptional gain in the consolidated results for the fourth quarter of FY2021.”

 *The financial information was converted from Japanese Yen to U.S. dollars on April 9, 2021.